-At the California Trail Interpretive Center, you can learn about many of America’s historical landmarks, like Donner Pass, the site of one of the greatest tragedies on the trail.
+Donner Pass, California, is the site of one of the greatest tragedies on the California trail.
 This path was part of the overland route during the westward expansion of the United States to California.
-Learn more about the history of the Donner Pass and how it relates to our modern world.
+Learn more about the history of this great American Landmark and how it relates to our modern world.

 Tragedy In The Sierra Nevada Mountains